tkumarpatra/spring-scheduler/README.md

 @Scheduled({options}) </br>
 Need to put this at the method level which will in utrn make the framework call this method in regular intervals.</br>
 Options for scheduling</br>
-    >   Cron:              A cron-like expression, extending the usual UN*X definition to include triggers on the second as well as minute, hour, day of month, month and day of week.
+    >   Cron:              A cron-like expression, extending the usual UN*X definition to include triggers on the second as well as </br>
+                           minute, hour, day of month, month and day of week.
 Refer Java Doc for <b> CronSequenceGenerator </b></br>
     >   Time Zone Based:   A time zone for which the cron expression will be resolved.</br>
-    >   Fixed Delay:       Execute the annotated method with a fixed period in milliseconds between the end of the last invocation and the start of the next.</br>
+    >   Fixed Delay:       Execute the annotated method with a fixed period in milliseconds between the end of the last invocation and the</br>
+                           start of the next.</br>
     >   Fixed Rate:        Execute the annotated method with a fixed period in milliseconds between invocations.</br>
     >   Initial Delay:     Number of milliseconds to delay before the first execution of a fixedRate or fixedDelay task.</br>